anna-filou/anna-filou.github.io/now.md

 **Latest Update: {{ page.date }}**

+Busy with a bunch of interesting projects.
+Looking forward to things slowing down a bit so I can get back to reading books and exploring some recent ideas…

 ***

+## Previous update, May 4th, 2021

 I got a Nintendo Switch a couple of weeks ago and love it.
 As expected, I don’t play with it that long, but the local multiplayer games are so worth it (especially ARMS, you have to try it)!
 The downside is I haven’t done any skating since I got it. 😅